emarcopoulos/comp20-emarcopoulos/my_old_kentucky_home/README.md

 Completed:
 -copied HTML
 -wrote javascript to play lyrics line by line

-Need to do:
--write javascript
+-added images to the lyrics
--write css
+-wrote a css stylesheet

-time worked: 1 hour
+time worked: 3 hours